MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-errors.md

 **Applies to:**
 - Microsoft Threat Protection

 When using advanced hunting queries, you might encounter various errors.
-See the
+Use this reference to understand these errors and learn how to address them by making adjustments to your query.

 >[!TIP]
-> You can avoid errors by using the correct [Kusto syntax](https://docs.microsoft.com/data-explorer/kusto/query/), using supported [schema names][advanced-hunting-schema-tables.md], applying [best practices for optimization](advanced-hunting-best-practices.md)
+> Most errors can be avoided by using the correct [Kusto syntax](https://docs.microsoft.com/data-explorer/kusto/query/), using supported [schema names](advanced-hunting-schema-tables.md), and applying [best practices for optimization](advanced-hunting-best-practices.md).

 ## Semantics and syntax